minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-The architecture of Kcovery consists of two parts: Collector and Controller (also known as Recovery Manager).
+The architecture of Kcover consists of two parts: Collector and Controller (also known as Recovery Manager).

 The Collector runs as a Daemonset on each Node, responsible for gathering information.
 This includes executing the dcgmi command, analyzing the logs and events of each Pod, and invoking some system calls, such as checking the status of PCIE devices, to determine the operational status of tasks.
 It reports any exceptional events back to the APIServer.

 The Controller monitors these events from the APIServer and makes further assessments of the data collected by the Collector to determine whether a Job needs to be restarted.
-If a restart is required, it will execute the restart of the entire Job and may mark the faulty node as unschedulable.
+If a restart is required, it will execute the restart of the entire Job and may mark the node as unschedulable.
 -->

 ---